Environmental migrant: International security concerns

 In recent decades, attempts to understand the implications of climate change have become more common in political discourse.
 In 2022, the Secretary-General of the United Nations António Guterres stated that the Intergovernmental Panel on Climate Change (IPCC) was a, "code red for humanity."
 He raised the alarm that not only were many of the changes to the climate now irreparable, it would have widespread consequences for the world's ability to maintain peace.
 When fights between farmers and herders in Nigeria broke out in 2018, the over 1,000 casualties accounted for several times more than civilian deaths in fights with Boko Haram.
 2 billion people live in areas where violence and instability threaten development.

 This sort of discourse began in the 1990s when several armed conflicts erupted in sub-Saharan Africa.
 As the Arctic sea ice diminishes, concerns over the militarization of the Arctic zone have been raised as those regional powers begin to compete for control of possibly newly created shipping lanes and access to untapped natural resources.
 There are two scenarios in which migration caused by climate change can raise security concerns.
 Scarcity-conflict scenarios, when a population dependent on a certain amount of resources find themselves unable to rely on them anymore.
 This could be soil fertility or precipitation or water access.
 As the timeline of restricted access increases, runaway competition can lead to violence that will only make scarce resources even harder to find.
 Climate change is the cause of this potential tipping point for a population.
 Abundance-Competition scenarios are when an area that contains a high amount of a desired resource, like lithium or diamonds, those in power can exert economic control over those who wish to access it.
 This also creates competition that when not resolved, can lead to violence.
 Factionalization occurs and fighting ensues until control is regained by the victorious group.
 Living standards will rapidly deteriorate and people caught in the crossfire will likely be forced to either leave or engage in the violence.

 It is possible that the Arctic zone will lose all its ice by 2035.
 Nations with economic interests like China, Russia, and the United states are planning to enact control over that region for new trade routes.
 Heatwaves killed 15,000 in France in 2003 and 356,000 people were estimated to have been killed by excessive heat in 2019.
-By 2070, 1-3 billion of the world's population will be living in areas where the average annual temperature will be above 84 degrees Fahrenheit.
-The rise of heatwaves will lead to the increased occurrence of droughts and fires, making already unstable areas more dangerous to live in and prone to violence.
+By 2070, 1-3 billion of the world's population will be living in areas where the average annual temperature will be above 84 °F. The rise of heatwaves will lead to the increased occurrence of droughts and fires, making already unstable areas more dangerous to live in and prone to violence.